 Bail functions as a sort of collateral between you and the court so that you can be conditionally released from custody.
 Often, people hire bail bond companies to post bail and then they get their money back after their court appearance.
 Most bail companies charge a premium of up to 10 percent for this service.
 If you fail to show up for your appearance, then a bounty hunter is hired by the bond company to find you.

-You should hire a criminal defense attorney as soon as possible if you have been arrested for a crime.
-It would be ideal to have a defense attorney from the moment you are arrested, but since this is not realistic, you should hire a lawyer as soon as you can.
+You should hire a Texas criminal defense lawyer as soon as possible if you have been arrested for a crime.
+It would be ideal to have a criminal defense attorney from the moment you are arrested, but since this is not realistic, you should hire a lawyer as soon as you can.
 You will want to speak with a defense attorney before your arraignment so that you can understand the charges being brought against you and how to best respond.
 An attorney can help you understand the consequences of being guilty and whether you should make a plea bargain.
 Do not hesitate to contact our firm for help.

-Contact Blanchard & Thomas, LLP.
-Our attorneys are ready to help.
+Contact Blanchard & Thomas, PLLC at (866) 219-6119.
+Our Texas criminal defense attorneys are ready to help.